 Can your kid spot the greatest and the least amount from a set of five?
 Let kids grab a pencil and circle the greatest number in Part A and the smallest in Part B.

 Comparing prices across brands before purchase is the order of the day and these printable pdfs provide kids with a real-time comparing experience in finding the cheapest and the most expensive item in each list.

 Add or subtract the amount and complete the comparison equation in the easy level and perform arithmetic operations on both sides and plug in the appropriate comparison operator to complete the moderate level.
 This practice resource is ideal for students in year 4 and year 5.

 A little research and comparison saves a lot of money.
 Kids figure out the store that offers the best bargain in these comparison shopping worksheets and bolster decision-making skills.

 Ordering Australian money printable pdfs provide practice in counting the amount in each piggy bank and arranging money in ascending order.
 Kids map the amounts to the letters to reveal the name of the mystery animal.

 Arrange the Australian dollars in increasing order in Part A and decreasing order in Part B. Sounds simple, right?
 Mind you!
 The challenge is to keep a watch on the place value.

 Applying a math concept to real-life scenarios is what makes math intriguing.
 In this section, kids of year 3 are expected to order the items based on their price from the least amount to the greatest.

 Budgeting and record keeping helps kids keep a watch on their expenditure and savings.
-Kids in the year 5 count the money in each piggy bank and answer the questions and become money-wise in the process.
+Kids count the money in each piggy bank and answer the questions and become money-wise in the process.